makrai/notes/ruder2104-xtreme-r-nuanced-multiling.md

     * Pengcheng He, Xiaodong Liu, Jianfeng Gao, and Weizhu Chen.
 2021
       DeBERTa: Decoding-enhanced BERT with Disentangled Attention
       ICLR 2021
-* progress has not been uniform, but
+* progress has not been uniform
   * concentrated on cross-lingual retrieval tasks where fine-tuning on other tasks and pre-training with parallel data lead to large gains
   * still generally perform poorly on languages with limited data and non-Latin
   * Fine-tuning on additional translated data generally leads to the best performance
-* XTREME-R (XTREME-Revisited), a new benchmark with the a purpose
+* XTREME-R (XTREME-Revisited), a new benchmark
   * 50 typologically diverse languages and 10 challenging, diverse tasks
   * new tasks that focus on “language-agnostic” retrieval (Roy+ 2020),
     * targets must be retrieved from a large multilingual candidate pool